1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Tests and Breath Studies

-Rarely, your doctor may suggest a scope to view your GI tract.
+In a rare instance, your doctor may tell you that you need a scope to examine your GI tract.

 Quote from Dr. Bharat Pothuri: